 - Pressure from the competition: With most organizations now looking to invest in modern technologies, modernization has now become more of a necessity rather than a luxury.
-Businesses want to give their competition a tough time with real-time insights for tuning sales and marketing campaigns, which is something legacy data warehouses are not designed to deliver.
+Businesses want to give their competition a tough time with real-time insights for tuning sales and marketing campaigns, which legacy data warehouses are not designed to deliver.

-At the core of a data warehouse is an architecture comprising of many moving parts that work like clockwork to drive data-driven processes.
+At the core of a data warehouse is an architecture comprising many moving parts that work like clockwork to drive data-driven processes.
 Any IT team working with the maintenance and upkeep of a legacy data warehouse knows how challenging it can be.
 Here are some of the most pressing technological drivers for DW modernization:

-- Real-time data warehousing: We are now in the age of big data where business decisions can and are taken in real-time.
-Speed is a critical technological driver for data warehouse modernization and if you want access to real-time reports and self-serve BI, then you need to look towards increasing your capacity and capabilities to support real-time data warehousing.
+- Real-time data warehousing: We are now in the age of big data, where business decisions can and are taken in real-time.
+Speed is a critical technological driver for data warehouse modernization, and if you want access to real-time reports and self-serve BI, then you need to look towards increasing your capacity and capabilities to support real-time data warehousing.

 - Data integration: As businesses expand, data starts coming in from a great variety of sources, including SaaS tools, ERP systems, web applications, cloud databases, social media, and the list goes on.
 What you need is to consolidate all this data in your data warehouse in real-time to draw value from it.
-This is where the need for easy and quick data integration processes comes in, which is an area most legacy data warehouses lag behind.
+This is where the need for easy and quick data integration processes comes in, which is an area most legacy data warehouses lag.

 - New data types and platforms: Data now comes in all sizes and shapes (or should we say ‘types’).
-We have structured data, semi-structured data, and unstructured data (that is stored in plain text or JSON format) as well as newer platforms such as NoSQL.
+We have structured data, semi-structured data, and unstructured data (that is stored in plain text or JSON format) and newer platforms such as NoSQL.
 To be able to process and store all this data, businesses must extend their data warehouse to support such data types and platforms.

 - Adopting best practices and modern tools: As data warehouse technology evolves, so do the tools that we work with and the best practices for handling data.
 For instance, two decades ago, there were no DW builder tools, such as Astera DW builder, available that could support zero-code ETL and data warehouse automation.
-But now, we have a variety of such tools available that can make building and maintaining a modern data warehouse much simpler and easier.
+But now, we have a variety of such tools available that can make building and maintaining a modern data warehouse architecture much simpler and easier.

 - Need for scalable, flexible architecture: Most legacy data warehouses were designed keeping a uniform, consistent reporting structure in mind.
 However, such an architecture is rigid towards incorporating meet new requirements.
 It also requires a lot of capital and preplanning to scale for accommodating growing volumes of data.
 As the need for scalability and flexibility grows, businesses need to look towards a modern data warehouse architecture that can expand and change as and when business requirements change.